Orthodontic Conditions

 Excessive Overjet

-An overjet is a too-large horizontal gap between the top and bottom rows of teeth when the mouth is fully closed.
-The gap can cause the front teeth to jut out more noticeably, leading some to unkindly call this condition “buck teeth.”
-While a very small overjet is normal in a healthy bite, an excessive overjet should be treated with orthodontic care.
+An overjet is a condition where there's a large horizontal gap between the top and bottom teeth when the mouth is closed.
+This gap makes the front teeth stick out.
+This condition is often called "buck teeth."
+A small overjet is normal, but a larger one requires orthodontic treatment.

 Orthodontic X Ray of Crowding Patient